irsol/Udemy/Docker/vm_docker.md

     - each Guest OS needs CPU and Memory resources as well as a disk space;
     - DB connection library;
     - Rupy, Python and NodeJS packages;

-    - to isolate each apllications you need to run each one inside of his own Guest OS;
+5. To isolate each apllications you need to run each one inside of his own Guest OS

+#### Docker Containers
+Starts in milliseconds

+1. Ifrastructure => Laptop, Server running in a data center, etc.

+2. Host Operating System => Mac Os, Windows, Linux

+3. Docker Daemon is a service that runs in a background on Host OS and manages everything required to run and interact with Docker Containers

+4. BINS/LIBS built-in into special packages Docker Images
+	- Docker Daemon runs this Images

+5. Each apps will be manage independently by the Docker Daemon
+	- Docker Daemon communicates directly with Host OS;